Since 1855, on the National Register of Historic Places. Now celebrating 168 years.

 In 1993, the Woodburn family donated 105 acres of the Donald property to Dane County Parks, the nucleus of what is now known as Donald County Park.
 Over the next fourteen years, the County acquired an additional 475 acres of the family’s property through a combination of purchases, easements, and donations.

 Delma Donald Woodburn died in 2001 at the age of 102.
 Her family continued to be enthusiastic supporters of the Park, and preservers of the original farm.
-In 2018 Delma's granddaughter, Mary Woodburn Stennes, continues the next generation of family ownership with continued restoration and preservation of Donald Farm.
+In 2018 Delma's granddaughter, Mary Woodburn Stennes and her husband, David, became the next generation of family to steward the coming restoration and preservation of Donald Farm.

 Donald Rock: Donald County Park is in the “driftless area” of Wisconsin that was never covered by later glaciers.
 Water and wind erosion have sculpted this landscape into the hills and valleys that we see today.
 Donald Rock is an erosion-resistant block of St. Peter Sandstone that became isolated as the softer sandstone around it eroded, after the continental seas retreated 450 million years ago.
 The rock was an important landmark to native cultures, especially the Ho Chunk, who visited the valley in pre-European settlement times.In 1952, the family of Delma Donald Woodburn donated the rock, then known as “picture rock,” and two surrounding acres to the Wisconsin Department of Transportation, to serve as a scenic wayside.
 The rock was renamed Donald Rock in recognition of the family’s gift.
 The rock has been called the “Preacher’s Cap,” a name that was used by settlers in the 1800s.